 A. Your well behaved dog is welcome at the festival but should remain on a lead no longer than 2 metres in length.
 Dogs are not permitted inside the kiosk.
 They must not be left unattended at any time.
 See the Wirrina Cove Holiday Park website for further details.

 A. Please bring your own camping chair for this years’s COVID-safe festival.

-A. Whereas we try to conjure up beautiful clear sunny skies, September can be quite chilly at night on the Fleurieu Peninsula.
-Expect daytime temperatures of between 8 and 20 degrees C. There may be some showers and it can get bit windy on the coast.
-But we are usually blessed with some spring sunshine.
+A. We usually manage to conjure up beautiful clear sunny skies during the day, but November can be quite chilly at night on the Fleurieu Peninsula.
+So pack a warm coat and your favourite beanie for the evenings.
+Daytime maximum temperatures in November range between 20 and 26 degrees C. There may be the odd shower and it can get a little windy especially as the sunsets.

 A: The kiosk sells great coffee, breakfasts, burgers, fries, soft drinks and not-so-soft drinks.
 (Yes, the kiosk is licensed.)
 So, you don’t need to be prepared for a survival adventure!
 You are welcome to bring your own supplies.
 There’s also a camp kitchen and barbecues..
 The nearest supermarket is located at Normanville.